 There are two channels, one being a clean and the other a lead channel.
 Each channel features a three position switch that allows a tone selection that varies simulate different amp styles.
 The amp also features a reverb and master volume control.

 In addition, this amp comes with some great features:

 - The Peavey Bandit 112 offers plenty of punch from 80 watts running through a bold 12-inch Blue Marvel speaker, while an external speaker jack lets you connect to a bigger cab if necessary.
 Two footswitchable channels with independent EQ, TDynamics, presence, and resonance controls, as well as reverb and a footswitchable effects loop provide great utility at any type of gig.
 When the internal effects on this amp are turned off, it is an excellent amp to use with pedals.
 It really allows you to get the best out of your pedal bank, clearly amplifying whatever weird tones you want to create!
 Can be used as a clean amp to produce modern or vintage voicing on the clean channel or you can produce high-gain, modern, or vintage voicing on the lead channel to add huge amounts of instant tonal variation.
 The build quality on this amp is second to none.
 We don’t often review Peavey amps, but we are always pleasantly surprised when we do.
 They may not have the reputation of some of the more “premium” brands available, but they sure know how to build amps that will last.

 - Very few.
 If you are looking for an amp with gorgeous tones, and one that will make your pedals shine, this is the one!

-The history of this amp goes way back to 1965, when Fender had the great idea to add spring reverb to their then-leading tube amp.
+The history of the 22W Fender ’65 Deluxe Reverb goes way back to 1965, when Fender had the great idea to add spring reverb to their then-leading tube amps.
 The result was an amp that quickly became incredibly popular with guitarists the world over, spawned a whole host of imitations, and founded a series of classic amps that is still going today.